rmaruthiyodan/docker-hdp-lab/README.md

 Repeat these steps for all the Docker Host Machines-

-*1. Install a Minimal setup of Centos7 / RHEL7 / OEL7 Operating System on a Physical Hardware / Virtual Box / OpenStack Instance.
+*1. Install a Minimal setup of centos7 / rhel7 / oel7 OS on a Physical Hardware / VirtualBox / OpenStack Instance.

 *2. Install the package "git" using yum:

 	yum install -y git

 *3. Install the required Docker packages (Optional Step, since the ./install script would install docker-engine)